 You can use the House Price Calculator to apply the trend data to your house.

 Advantages: FHFA data shows where markets are heating up and cooling down, giving you additional context for a real estate estimate.

 Disadvantages: The data illustrates theoretical home value and can be a starting point to see how local trends might shape the value of your house.
 But it’s an informed guess.
 The data tend to lag behind the market and won’t reflect fast-moving local conditions.

 With all of this data available, some companies create automated value estimators.
 When you use these, look for an explanation of the methodology it deploys.
 You want to see that the calculator allows you to add variables, such as improvements you have made to your house.

 For example, Freddie Mac has an estimator for appraisers that blends the latest mortgage-based home sales data with changes in home value based on improvements.
 It’s one thing if a house increases in value along with all the other houses on the block.
 It’s another if the house increases in value because its owners added a family room.
 “Hedonic” models include changes like that.

 Advantages: Sophisticated home value estimate tools let you see how much value might be added by different types of improvements.
 You can also build and save a model to create a snapshot of home value for your files.

 Disadvantages: When you plug data into the calculator, it probably captures that information and adds it to an underlying database.
 You might be unwittingly inviting inquiries from real estate agents or signing up for mailing lists.

 The most reliable source of market value is always a home appraisal.
-An appraiser is a professional who comes to your house, looks it over, reviews detailed records of home value for your area and hand-calculates estimated value.
+An appraiser is a professional who comes to your house to look it over, review detailed records of home value for your area, and then hand-calculate estimated value.
 It should also be noted that mortgage lenders only accept appraisals as part of the mortgage approval process.
 Find qualified appraisers through your state’s licensing agency website, and expect to pay about $300 for the appraisal.